NLnetLabs/krill-manual/source/index.rst

 featuring a Certificate Authority (CA) and publication server, written by `NLnet Labs <https://nlnetlabs.nl>`_.

+For a quick summary of what's new and changed in the latest version see the `release notes <https://github.com/NLnetLabs/krill/releases/latest>`_.
+If upgrading consult the :ref:`upgrade guide<doc_krill_upgrade>`.
 You are welcome to ask questions or post comments and ideas on our `RPKI mailing list <https://nlnetlabs.nl/mailman/listinfo/rpki>`_.
-If you find a bug in Krill, feel free to `create an issue <https://github.com/NLnetLabs/krill/issues>`_ on GitHub.
+If you find a bug in Krill, feel free to create an issue on GitHub.
 Krill is distributed under the Mozilla Public License 2.0.

 .. figure:: img/krill-ui-welome.png
     :align: center